sfarrens/jekyll_tutorial/README.md

 > To get started with SASS check out their [guide](https://sass-lang.com/guide).

 Your Sass files can be stored in the `_sass` directory.
 Similarly to the layouts, your style sheets can also be broken apart into fragments and imported.
-For example, if you created a style sheet just for navigation, you could import this into a general style sheet as follows.
+For example, if you created a style sheet just for your navigation menu called `navigation.scss`, you could import this into a general style sheet as follows.

 ```sass
 @import "navigation";
 ```

 Sass has several very cool features including nesting and *mixins*.
-Mixins allow you define reusable pieces of CSS that you can include in your Sass files (`.scss`).
+Mixins allow you to define reusable pieces of CSS that you can include in your Sass files (`.scss`).

 Here is a quick example of how to add a shadow to a container (something I used extensively on my own site).